 Looking for cool but cheap fire pit ideas for your backyard, well we will show you how we made ours.
-Plus we made some benches with repurposed wood and items from the local hardware store for about $100.00!
+Plus a diy wood bench with repurposed wood and items from the local hardware store for under $100!
 I am all about repurposing and using what you already have, then going out and finding what you absolutely need for less.
-Let us share our latest do it yourself backyard project with you so you can try it too. (affiliate links present)
+Let us share our latest do it yourself backyard project with you. (originally published 10/18, affiliate links present)

 Like I said, always use what you have first to make this stone fire pit.